 1. Separate them in your SLA/RoE

 The rules of engagement probably focus on inbound response times and most reps will prioritize that number to stay in the inbound rotation.
 This leaves your outbound quickly abandoned for inbound activity.
 Instead, separate the activity goals and KPIs for inbound and outbound.
 Not sure what the average might be?
 Check out our collection of KPIs for SDR teams.
 If the call goal is 80 dials, designate if that is total or just outbound.
-Then, use the inbounds to top off the outbound.
-If you are unsure how much activity your SDR can complete during a day, use our handy calculator here.
+Then, use the inbound inquiries to top off the outbound.
+If you are unsure how much activity your SDR can complete during a day, use our handy calculator.

 2. Break up the day/week

 This strategy is seen often in real estate and other call-heavy industries with an SDR team.
 Engagement during the day is key.
-Having sub-sections of the team work inbound in the morning and outbound in the afternoon ensures both sides of the job are addressed.
+Having sub-sections of the teamwork inbound in the morning and outbound in the afternoon ensures both sides of the job are addressed.

 3. Dump geographic territories and pod models

 Unless there is a language, cultural, major timezone (Los Angeles to Great Britain), or true geographic barrier (like fast food franchise locations), does it really matter if an SDR based in Florida works an account in Michigan?
-Geographic territories are one of the biggest reasons for imbalance.
-The amount of high-potential accounts in a large city in the U.S. will likely be bigger than rural Nebraska (unless it’s corn).
+Geographic territories are one of the biggest reasons for imbalanced attainment.
+The amount of high-potential accounts in a large city in the U.S. will likely be bigger than in rural Nebraska (unless it’s corn).
 If one SDR, for example, is covering New York and one is covering Nebraska, you likely have too much work for one rep and not enough for the other.

 The same issue arises in the SDR-AE pod model.
 A high-performing SDR can feed multiple AE’s.
 If they are converting at a high rate but there are not enough AEs to cover, opportunities are lost.
-Another AE-SDR pod with lower TAM may be struggling, not to convert, but with the famine of far less “at-bats”.
+Another AE-SDR pod with lower TAM may be struggling, not to convert, but with the famine of far fewer “at-bats”.

 How to create a balanced system with dynamic books

 Dynamic book management is a modern way to allocate accounts to sales reps.
 Instead of relying on static territories, dynamic books continually match rep capacity with the best available accounts.
 Using fit and timing signals, the highest potential accounts are always in front of your sales team, increasing rep productivity and attainment.
-Learn more about how to create a dynamic books process with Gradient Works below.
+Learn more about how to create a dynamic books process with Gradient Works.